 2. Alpacas Come in Only Two Varieties

-While there are four breeds of llamas, one surprising alpaca fact is that there are only two breeds of alpaca.
+While there are four breeds of llamas, one surprising alpaca fact is that there are only two types of alpaca.
 Maybe it’s because an alpaca is half the size?
 (Joking!)
 There are huacaya alpacas (pronounced wah-cay-a) and suri alpacas (pronounced like Tom Cruise’s daughter).

 The vast majority of the alpacas in North America — like 90% — are huacayas.
 Huacaya alpacas have shorter fibers that are a bit curly, like a teddy bear.
 Or a Goldendoodle.
 Suri alpacas, on the other hand, have very long fibers that look more like silky dreadlocks.